MostTornBrain/fvtt-export-markdown/README.md

 ![Reload](Screenshots/ReloadApp.png)

 ## Enjoy!
 At this point, you should have a vault with the compendium fully linked files.
-Monsters hould look like this:
+Monsters should look like this:

 ![GoblinPyro](Screenshots/GoblinPyro.png)